josephjohnjj/dask-ml-intro/README.md

 3. Removing duplicate information.
 4. Removing structural errors in data collection.
 5. Removing unwanted outliers - outliers can result in overfitting.
-6. Handling missing data:
-   a.
-Removing observations with values missing
-   b.
-Infering the missing values
+6. Handling missing data- Removing observations with values missing or Infering the missing values.

 ```